 In addition to a physical examination, the following tests may be used to find out if a child has neuroblastoma:

 Blood and urine tests.
-Complete blood counts (CBC) are tested to find out if the child has signs of anemia.
-Liver and kidney function are tested, and urine is collected to learn if there are any tumor markers or other substances produced by neuroblastoma.
+Complete blood counts (CBC) are tested to find out if the child has signs of anemia (low levels of iron in the blood).
+Liver and kidney function are tested, and urine is collected to learn if there are any tumor markers or other substances produced by a neuroblastoma tumor.
 A tumor marker is a substance found in higher than normal amounts in the blood, urine, or body tissues of people with certain kinds of cancer.

 Normal nerve cells communicate with each other by releasing certain chemicals called neurotransmitters.
 Catecholamines are neurotransmitters.
 Eventually the body breaks down the catecholamine molecules into smaller pieces, called metabolites, which are then passed out of the body in the urine.